Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 that with both tires.
 Her husband was rudely awakened and none to pleased

 with the outcome.
-Of course the spare didn’t fit the car, not that it
+Of course the spare didn’t fit the

 made a difference with two dead tires.
 The town had only petrol and no